Orlando Arcia Player Props: Braves vs. Rockies

 Orlando Arcia At The Plate

-- Arcia is batting .331 with eight doubles, five home runs and 13 walks.
+- Arcia has eight doubles, five home runs and 15 walks while batting .327.

-- Arcia will look to extend his four-game hitting streak.
-He's batting .389 over the course of his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.